senseobservationsystems/sense-android-library/sense-android-library/documentation/architecture.md

 SenseApplication is implemented in nl.sense_os.platform.SenseApplication.

-## 4. MsgHandler

-This is a service that is responsible for handling the data that has been collected by different sensors.
-There are two tasks that it fulfills:
-* Receive sensor data from sensors and append it to buffer
-* Periodically transmit all sensor data in buffer to CommonSense

-MsgHandler is implemented in nl.sense_os.service.MsgHandler.

-More details on MsgHandler [here](documentation/msg_handler.md)

-## 5. Local / Remote Storage
+## 4. Data Storage Engine

-Sensor data can be stored in and obtained from a local database as well as CommonSense.
-The data will be stored in the local database first, and be transmitted to CommonSense periodically.
-To store the data, sensors need to pass a message to MsgHandler by sending an Intent with action_sense_new_data containing the details of the datapoint.
-This new data will be stored and buffered in the local database before being transmitted to CommonSense at a scheduled time.

-LocalStorage is implemented in nl.sense_os.service.storage.LocalStorage.

-RemoteStorage is implemented in nl.sense_os.service.storage.RemoteStorage.
+The Data Storage Engine is a stand-alone module for local and remote sensor data storage.
+It allows the storage of sensor data with a predefined structure from predefined sensors and sources, which are described in the [sensor profiles](https://github.com/senseobservationsystems/aim/blob/master/docs/sensor_profiles.md).

-More details on Data Storage [here](documentation/storage.md)
+More details on the Data Storage Engine [here](documentation/storage.md)

-## 6. Subscription Manager
+## 5. Subscription Manager

 This class will manage and keep track of available DataProducers and DataConsumers.
 Basically, a DataProducer could be anything that produces data, but currently it’s only used for sensors.
-A DataConsumer could be anything that wishes to receive updates from a DataProducer everytime there is a new data.
+A DataConsumer could be anything that wishes to receive updates from a DataProducer every time there is a new data.

 A DataConsumer will be added to DataProducer’s subscriber list when the consumer subscribes to a named producer, and also when a new producer registers with that same name.